Repeat recipients become easier to recognize.

 Address appears in your history but you've never sent value to it — likely airdrop or dust.

-Confirm modal with verification checkbox.
-You must explicitly verify.
+Confirm modal with review checkbox.
+You must explicitly continue.

 Exact match in your trusted contact history — you've sent value to this address before.